Groups vs segments

 What's next

-With your audience organized, head to Send your first campaign or build a workflow to automate your sends.
+With your audience organized, head to Send your first campaign or build an email automation that moves subscribers between groups and emails them on a schedule.